ayaka14732/llama-2-jax/README.md

 ### Install the proper version of JAX

-You need to follow the installation instructions on JAX's [offical GitHub page](https://github.com/google/jax#installation).
+You need to follow the installation instructions on JAX's [official GitHub page](https://github.com/google/jax#installation).

 TPU: